pawadski/kubernetes-metrics-aggregator/README.md

 ### wtf

 This thing will:
-1. Find pods that have labels setup for scraping
+1. Find pods that have labels setup for scraping (through a service account, using the Kubernetes API)
 2. Scrape them using a number of workers
 3. Aggregate the metrics
 4. Give them to you